 Who is an Endodontist?

-Endodontists specialize in the diagnosis and treatment of issues of the dental pulp and root canals.
+Endodontists specialize in diagnosing and treating dental pulp and root canal issues.

-These procedures help save teeth that might otherwise be lost due to pulp infection or damage.
-Timely treatment by an endodontist ensures the longevity and health of these teeth.
+Endodontic procedures help save teeth that might otherwise be lost due to pulp infection or damage.

-Education and training required to become an endodontist
+Education and training are required to become an endodontist

 A four-year Doctor of Dental Surgery (DDS) or Doctor of Medicine in Dentistry (DMD) education needs to be finished, followed by a two- or three-year endodontics residency program, to become an endodontist.